 To determine who qualifies for National Merit, NMSC uses a scale called the Selection Index.
 To get this, NMSC adds your Math, Reading, and Writing section scores, which each fall between 8 and 38, and then multiplies that sum by 2.
 Thus, the PSAT NMSC Selection Index ranges from 48 to 228.

-Unfortunately, NMSC hasn't released the cutoffs yet for students who took the PSAT in October 2017.
-However, using reports from individuals around the country who took the 2016 PSAT, we've compiled a full list of National Merit qualifying scores.
-(Note that since National Merit cutoffs don't vary much from year to year, this list should still be fairly accurate for those who took the 2017 PSAT!)
+Using reports from individuals around the country who took the 2017 PSAT, we've compiled a full list of National Merit qualifying scores.
+(Note that since National Merit cutoffs don't vary much from year to year, this list should still be fairly accurate for those who take the 2018 PSAT!)

 Students who take the PSAT in their junior year are eligible for National Merit distinction.